BoldingBruggeman/parsac/README.md

 ### On HPC clusters

-Parsac uses MPI for communication, which it accesse via [mpi4py](https://mpi4py.readthedocs.io/en/stable/).
+Parsac uses MPI for communication, which it accesses via [mpi4py](https://mpi4py.readthedocs.io/en/stable/).
 Therefore, mpi4py needs to be installed in your conda environment.
 If your system has MPI libraries installed, then you'll want to install mpi4py with:

 ```